HarshT10/Producht-Home-Page/Readme.md

 # **Project 7 - Product Home Page**

 - This project is a home page for a Brand's website.
+It is Fully Responsive.

 [Netlify](https://product-home-page-harshcodes.netlify.app/)